shaikho/promomailer/README.md

 1. Create a deployable JAR file using Maven:bashCopy codemvn clean packageThe JAR file will be located in the target directory (e.g., target/promomailer-1.0-SNAPSHOT.jar).

 2. You can run the JAR file on the server using the following command:bashCopy codejava -jar target/promomailer-1.0-SNAPSHOT.jarMake sure that the server has Java 1.8 installed.

-3. Ensure that the server environment is configured with the necessary Java version and network settings.
-Update any configuration files or environment variables as needed.